Pranay93-cell/CTA/README.md

-A care tajer community build that connects caretakers to the needy Helpers for elders, tutors for children and maids
+A care taker community build that connects caretakers to the needy Helpers for elders, tutors for children and maids